EpicCash/epic-payment-processor/README.md

 * Jump to Send page
 * Autofill the Send Address, On-Chain Memo, Amount
 * User verifies info on Send page then taps Send to make Payment
+* Customer wallet will temporarily switch to Merchant's epicbox for fast pass-through transaction

 ## Using epipay at epiccash.com for Payment QRcodes